Manjunath-Yelipeta/concepts/kubernetes.md

 #### How I tested Clusterip is
 1. I ran the 04labels-demo manifest and the 13_services.yaml manifest files.
-2. exec to labels-demo pod and the did curl http://nginx-service:80 and go the response where I concluded clusterip is for internal communication between pods
+2. exec to labels-demo pod and the did curl http://nginx-service:80 and got the response where I concluded clusterip is for internal communication between pods

 #### NodePort